gary918/terraform/SecureMLOps/NetworkSecurityMLOps.md

 * ExpressRoute - Connects on-premises networks into the cloud over a private connection.
 Connection is made using a connectivity provider.
 * Azure Bastion - In this scenario, you create an Azure Virtual Machine (the jump host) inside the VNet.
 You then connect to the VM using Azure Bastion.
 Bastion allows you to connect to the VM using either an RDP or SSH session from your local web browser.
 You then use the jump host as your development environment.
 Since it is inside the VNet, it can directly access the workspace.

-As Azure Bastion doesn't work for Microsoft accounts.
-Azure VPN Gateway or ExpressRoute are recommended ways to access the resouces secured behind a VNet.
+Please note that Azure Bastion may not work properly for your company's accounts if there are any specific conditional access policies set.
+Therefore, Azure VPN Gateway or ExpressRoute are recommended ways to access the resouces secured behind a VNet.
 ### Azure Pipeline
 Azure Pipelines automatically builds and tests code projects to make them available to others.
 Azure Pipelines combines continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

 As metioned in the previous section, the MLOps solution consists of a couple of Azure Pipelines which can trigger Azure Machine Learning pipelines and access associated resources.
-Since the Azure Machine Learning workspace and its associated resource are behind a VNet, we to figure out a way for a Azure Pipeline Agent(the computing infrastructure with installed agent software that runs one job of the Azure Pipeline at a time) to access them.
+Since the Azure Machine Learning workspace and its associated resource are behind a VNet, we need to figure out a way for a Azure Pipeline Agent(the computing infrastructure with installed agent software that runs one job of the Azure Pipeline at a time) to access them.
 There are a couple of ways to implement it:
 * Use self-hosted agents in the same VNet or the peering VNet
-* Use Microsoft-hosted agents and its IP range whitelist in the Firewall settings of target Azure services
+* Use Microsoft-hosted agents and whitelist its IP ranges in the Firewall settings of target Azure services
 * Use Microsoft-hosted agents (as VPN clients) and Azure VPN Gateway

 #### Use Azure Container Registry in VNet